 Market makers ensure there are always buyers and sellers

-To ensure that there's always a marketplace for stocks on an exchange and investors can choose to buy and sell shares immediately whenever they want to during market hours, individuals known as market makers act as intermediaries between buyers and sellers.
+Individuals known as market makers act as intermediaries between buyers and sellers.
+This ensures there's always a marketplace for stocks on an exchange.
+With a liquid market like this, investors can choose to buy and sell shares immediately whenever they want during market hours.
 Here's a rundown of what investors should know about the process:

-Investors must carry out the transactions of buying or selling stocks through a broker, which is simply an entity that is licensed to trade stocks on an exchange.
-A broker may be an actual person who you tell what to buy and sell, or more commonly, this can be an online broker -- say, TD Ameritrade or Fidelity -- that processes the entire transaction electronically.
+Investors must carry out the transactions of buying or selling stocks through a broker.
+In a nutshell, a broker is simply an entity licensed to trade stocks on a stock exchange.
+A broker may be an actual person whom you tell what to buy and sell.
+More commonly, it is an online stock broker -- say, TD Ameritrade or Fidelity -- that processes the entire transaction electronically.

 When you buy a stock, here's the simplified version of how it works:

-Indexes are a convenient way to discuss an approximation of what is happening in the market, but it's important to understand that the major stock indexes you see on TV and in the news do not fully represent the entire stock market.
+Indexes are a convenient way to discuss an approximation of what is happening in the market.
+However, it's important to understand that the major stock indexes you see on TV and in the news do not fully represent the entire stock market.